-These diseases often occur together.
-The causes and treatment of each condition are similar.
+These diseases often happen together.
+The causes and treatment are alike.

 Copyright © Nucleus Medical Media, Inc.

 COPD is caused by damage to the lungs from:

 Things that raise your chance of COPD are:

 As the disease gets worse, problems may be:

 You will be asked about your symptoms and health history.
 A physical exam will be done.
 It will focus on your breathing.
 This may be enough to make the diagnosis.

 Lung function tests will be done to confirm the diagnosis.
 This can be done with spirometry to test the force of your breath.

 There is no cure for COPD.
 It will get worse over time.
 The goal of treatment is to ease symptoms and improve quality of life.
 A plan will be made with the care team.

 A pulmonary rehabilitation program can be helpful.
 It offers education and tips to stay healthy.
 Other treatments are: